Shhh - forget that word!

 Honesty Without Labels

 This isn’t about sugar-coating reality or denying the truth.
-Honesty is essential in nursing -patients deserve clarity about their health.
+Honesty is essential - patients deserve clarity about their health.
 But there’s a difference between giving information and reducing someone to a diagnosis.
 Instead of repeatedly emphasizing dementia or memory loss, it’s so much nicer to focus on the person’s abilities, challenges, and context.
 And anyway, memory might not even be the main issue.

-I’ve found that slowed processing and difficulties with planning can be just as challenging as the more obvious memory loss.
+In my experience, slowed processing and difficulties with planning can be just as challenging.

 Words Affect Experience

-All too often, ‘dementia’ or ‘memory problems’ are used liberally, carelessly, or thoughtlessly - and it can hurt.
-Patients may hear it and feel vulnerable or stupid, even when they are fully capable of understanding and engaging with the world around them.
+All too often, ‘dementia’ or ‘memory problems’ are used liberally, carelessly, or thoughtlessly - and it can hurt and make people feel vulnerable or stupid, even when they are fully capable of understanding and engaging with the world around them.

 Better Ways to Phrase Things